Earned media, often referred to as PR coverage, is growing in importance for today’s digital marketing success.

 - Product reviews are a great way to gain coverage and credibility.
 Here is a wearable tech product review that sure to convince the media outlet’s tech savvy audience of its value and maybe they’ll even buy it.
 FitbitVersa 2 Review

 - Fashion and beauty brands love working with Canadian Instagram influencers who can reach hundreds of thousands of Millennial shoppers.
 Here Toronto’s Beckerman Twins who post almost daily featuring makeup brands, fashions and fun things to do.

 Tips for Earned Media

 Earning positive media coverage can happen overnight, but it usually doesn’t.
 Customarily, it takes sustained effort to build the kind of media relationships that deliver positive PR.

 Here’s my rules for good media relations.
 I first published them in 2006 and then updated them 2018.
 This article continues to be one of my most-read blog posts.

 Remember that adding earned media into the marketing mix will improve results overall.
 Don’t risk total failure.
 When you sit on a four-legged stool that’s missing a leg…you’ll likely fall over!

 Interested in learning how to power your digital marketing by adding earned media strategies and tactics?
+Looking for tips on social media?
 Let’s set up a time for a free telephone consultation.